lewmoore/CapitalOnederNode/README.md

 * Add randomly generated Citizen ID to success page
 * Deploy Application to AWS ElasticBeanstalk
 * Add CircleCI build to application
+* Adds for input to local Mongo database